 Getting There: Big Pine Key is about a 40-minute drive from Key West, and a three-hour drive from Fort Lauderdale.

 The Bottom Line: A family of four can stay for $169 per night in a roomy loft suite, which has a kitchen with a two burner stove, a loft with a bed, a trundle bed and a day bed, and an additional downstairs bed (the loft room sleeps up to six).
-Stay for six nights and your total comes to about $900.
+Stay for a week and your total comes to about $1,064.
 Your food costs will probably bring your total to slightly more than a grand, but there’s no need to spend much money on activities at Big Pine.
 Save even more by packing a cooler and bringing groceries from home.

-In California: Four Nights at Residence Inn San Diego La Jolla
+In California: Three Nights at Residence Inn San Diego La Jolla

 What’s There: San Diego is a family vacation hotspot, offering proximity to Sea World, LEGOLAND, the San Diego Zoo and heaps of beautiful beaches in one easy trip.
 Our pick for budget- and kid-friendly accommodations in the San Diego area?
 Head to Residence Inn San Diego La Jolla, which is located just 2 miles from La Jolla Shores Beach.
 The property has spacious suites featuring full kitchens and separate bedrooms, which are perfect for families of four or more.

 Getting There: Residence Inn San Diego La Jolla is about two hours south of Los Angeles.

 The Bottom Line: For $239 per night during the week in the spring, you can snag a pretty spacious suite in which a family of four will feel quite comfortable.
 The $239-a-night family bi-level suite includes two bedrooms (one with a queen bed and one with two queen beds), a sofa bed and a full kitchen with a dishwasher.
 A three-night stay with tax, plus the cost of parking ($18 per day), comes to roughly $975, leaving a few dollars for a trip to the grocery store — so you can use that kitchen, naturally.
 A free daily breakfast is included in the rates.